Sarang5900/EmailSenderApp/README.md

 # EmailSenderApp
-This is the Email Sender Application Using SprigBoot and Angular
+This is the Email Sender Application Using SprigBoot